forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 > When the vaccine is now overdosed and/or not accurately administrated into the muscle, a large number of adenoviruses can be released into the bloodstream which may cause the blood cells to clump.

-> The deaths of young women observed would agree with the theory of overdosing.
+> The deaths of young people observed would agree with the theory of overdosing.
 In the trials possibly the personal was better able to accurately administer the dose exactly into the muscle.

 > This can be prevented by
 > * weight adjusted dosage (still risky)
 > * using a nasal or oral spray formulation as it is done in farming for decades.
 Nasal administration would also reduce the risk for other side effects.
+Additionally provide airways local immunity which helps to reduced viral loads early on and not just prevent pneumonia.

 ##### Adenovirus Cell Entry
 Different adenovirus strains use different cell entry receptors.
 Some adenoviruses have a very broad cell tropism.